Phil-Barber/Tasker/README.md

 # Overview
-Tasker is a platform designed to streamline task management between different teams.
+Tasker is a platform designed to streamline task management between different Teams.

-Members can create tasks and assign them to other members or groups of members.
+Members can create tasks and assign them to other members or Groups of members.

-Tasker will provide a quick view of different tasks assigned to each member as well as any teams that member is in.
+Tasker will provide a quick view of different tasks assigned to each member as well as any Teams that member is in.

 ## Member Structure
 Member < Group < Team <<< Organisation